deep-diver/ai-paper-reviewer/content/paper-reviews/2410.15633/index.md

 > </details>

-> Table 5 presents the ablation study and scalability test results, showing the impact of removing key components of GATEAU and the effect of scaling up the model size.
+> Table 5 presents the ablation study and scalability test results, showing the impact of removing components from GATEAU and the performance of GATEAU on different sizes of LLMs.

 {{< table-caption >}}